 Stuartholme School - empowering young women to be the leaders of their future

-Stuartholme School is an Independent Catholic day and boarding secondary school for girls in Years 7 to 12.
+Stuartholme School is Brisbane's only Independent Catholic day and boarding secondary school for girls in Years 7 to 12.
 For Boarders, Stuartholme is their ‘home away from home’.
 Built at the base of Mt Coot-tha, only 6kms from Brisbane’s CBD, Stuartholme is close to everything yet provides the girls with a quiet, safe environment where they can live and learn.

 With a focus on the individual, Stuartholme promotes an education that stimulates creative learning and leadership, enabling every girl to reach her full potential.